Introduction

 Can I feed my cat a homemade diet?

-What are the symptoms of protein deficiency in cats?
+What are the signs of protein deficiency in cats?

-Common symptoms include weight loss, muscle wasting, dull coat, and lethargy.
-If you notice these symptoms, consult with a veterinarian.
+Symptoms of inadequate protein often include weight loss, muscle wasting, a dull coat, and lethargy.
+If you notice these signs, you should consult with a veterinarian.

 Can cats eat a vegetarian diet?

-How do I know if my cat’s food has enough protein?
+How do I know if my cat food has enough protein?

 Is wet or dry cat food better for protein content?